• Skip to primary navigation

 And then there’s Brussels sprouts.
 Wow!
 That sweet and spicy honey just soaks into all those tiny “cabbages” and you won’t believe how tasty they are.
 I often top my sautéed Brussels sprouts with hot honey.

-Okay, so one pan dinner with healthy chicken and Brussels sprouts, topped with honey hot sauce.
+Okay, so a one pan dinner with healthy chicken and Brussels sprouts, topped with hot honey sauce.
 I think I’ll throw in some sweet potatoes and onions and make it a whole meal.
 Yaaay!

 About This Recipe